This post was updated December 30, 2022.

 If you're thinking about what you'd like this next year to be like, don't forget to consider what impact you'd like to make through giving.

-ITMI Board member, Erik Thompson was recently a panel member for a Q and A session on Biblical finances and generosity.
-He shared the idea of setting giving goals with his family.
+During a Q and A session on Biblical finances and generosity at my church, the speaker shared the idea of setting giving goals with his family.

 What a great idea!
 Especially for people who want to intentionally be alongside God on His mission.